ggbecker/workflow-testing/README.md

 3. Filters out runs older than 2 weeks
 4. Adds the new run results
 5. Regenerates the HTML report with all retained runs
-6. Publishes everything back to GitHub Pages
+6. Publishes only `index.html` and `runs/` directory back to GitHub Pages
+   - **Note**: The workflow uses `keep_files: true` to preserve any other files in your GitHub Pages repository
+   - Only `index.html` and files in `runs/` directory are created/updated

 ### Customizing Retention Period